processone/docs.ejabberd.im/content/admin/configuration.md

 **`s2s_use_starttls: false|optional|required|required_trusted`**:   This option defines if s2s connections don’t use STARTTLS
 	encryption; if STARTTLS can be used optionally; if STARTTLS is required to establish the connection; or if STARTTLS is required and the remote certificate must be valid and trusted.
+Do note that `required_trusted` is deprecated and will be unsupported in future releases.
+Instead, set it to `required` and make sure `mod_s2s_dialback` is *NOT* loaded.
 The default value is to not use STARTTLS: `false`.

 **`s2s_certfile: Path`**:   Full path to a file containing a SSL certificate.